NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

                  5 10 * * * vcgencmd display_power 1
                  this will turn of HDMI output at 10:00 and start it agian at 10:05
 ***
+### USB and autostart
+All memory is stored on a USB-stick.
+If the autostart feature doesn't work, find the index file there and start it manually.
+***
 ## Coding Standard:
 	Standard for indents , one indents
 	<html>